johnjago/johnjago.com/content/blogroll.md

 draft: false
 ---

-Personal blogs are a wonderful form of expression—it’s not just the writing, but also the design and feeling.
+Personal blogs and websites are a wonderful form of expression.
+It’s not only the writing—the design says as much about a person as their words.

 Here are some I enjoy reading.
-This list is shuffled each time I update the page.
+They are shuffled each time I update this page.

 - [Jordan O'Connor](https://jdnoc.com/blog/)
 - [Javier Arce](https://javier.computer/)